timjbray/jekyll-now/_posts/2018-06-01-File-New-Project.md

 ## What is right?

+I like to have a solid methodology and rules.
+This helps to generate results that are predictable and repeatable.
+For example, I quite like the [12 Factor App](https://12factor.net) methodologies, and _mostly_ follow the factors.

-I don't really believe in absolutes, but here are some of my some of my non-negotiables* in software projects:
+While I don't really believe in absolutes, but here are some of my some of my non-negotiables* in software projects:

 - Modern architectures - break that project up, don't build another monolith.
 I'm also a fan of evolutionary architecture, design for change.
 - Modern languages - I like to choose modern languages, but not bleeding edge.
 Don't want to start a new project on legacy.
 But don't want to build something where it may be impossible to get help or build a team around - when the project inevitably succeeds :-)